esp8266/Arduino/doc/ota_updates/readme.rst

 Cryptographic signing only protects against tampering with binaries delivered via OTA.
 If someone has physical access, they will always be able to flash the device over the serial port.
 Signing also does not encrypt anything but the hash (so that it can't be modified), so this does not protect code inside the device: if a user has physical access they can read out your program.

 **Securing your private key is paramount.
-The same private/public keypair that was used with the original upload must also be used to sign ater binaries.
+The same private/public keypair that was used with the original upload must also be used to sign later binaries.
 Loss of the private key associated with a binary means that you will not be able to OTA-update any of your devices in the field.
 Alternatively, if someone else copies the private key, then they will be able to use it to sign binaries which will be accepted by the ESP.**

 Signed Binary Format
 ^^^^^^^^^^^^^^^^^^^^